2013–14 Rice Owls women's basketball team

-The 2013–14 Rice Owls women's basketball team represents Rice University during the 2013–14 NCAA Division I women's basketball season.
-The Owls, led by eighth year head coach Greg Williams, play their home games at the Tudor Fieldhouse and were members of Conference USA.
+The 2013–14 Rice Owls women's basketball team represented Rice University during the 2013–14 NCAA Division I women's basketball season.
+The Owls, led by eighth year head coach Greg Williams, played their home games at the Tudor Fieldhouse and were members of Conference USA.
 They finished the season with a record of 13–17 overall, 6–10 in C-USA play for a 3 way tie for ninth place.
 They lost in the first round of the 2014 Conference USA women's basketball tournament to FIU.